szefo09/ygopro-dm/README.md

 <details>
 <summary>Category</summary>

-- `0x1	Destroy Spell/Trap` = Decrease the number of cards in a player's shield zone
+- `0x1	Destroy Spell/Trap` = Decrease the number of cards in the opponent's shield zone; "Breaker"
 - `0x2	Destroy Monster` = Destroy a creature
-- `0x4	Banish Card` = Put a card into the graveyard
+- `0x4	Banish Card` = Put a card into the graveyard; discard a card from a player's hand
 - `0x8	Send to Graveyard` = Put a card into the mana zone
 - `0x10	Return to Hand` = Return a card from the battle zone, shield zone, mana zone or graveyard to a player's hand
 - `0x20	Return to Deck` = Put a card into a player's deck